 And with plenty of restaurants and bars around you are sure to stay content during your visit.

-Just minutes from Disney World and Universal, the Westgate Town Center Resort’s central location to the top Orlando attractions is just the beginning.
+Just minutes from Walt Disney World Resort and Universal Orlando Resort, the Rosen Inn International’s central location to the top Orlando attractions is just the beginning.

-As most people visit Orlando to run around to all of the attractions, your stay at the Westgate Town Center Resort will give you a chance to recharge and refuel for long busy days of having fun in Orlando!
+As most people visit Orlando to run around to all of the attractions, your stay at the Westgate Town Center Resort will give you a chance to recharge and refuel for long busy days of having fun at Orlando theme parks!

 Best Mid-Range Hotel in Orlando – Quality Inn And Suites